What We Believe

 We believe in the fundamental spiritual and moral equality of male and female.
 We believe men and women are created in the image of God and possess equal dignity, value and worth and have equal access to God through faith in Christ.
 Men and women are together the recipients of spiritual gifts designed to empower them for ministry in the local church and beyond.
 Therefore, both men and women are to be encouraged, equipped and empowered to use their gifting in ministry, in service to the body of Christ, and through teaching in ways that are consistent with the Word of God.

-Both husbands and wives are responsible to God for spiritual nurture and vitality in the home, but God has given to the man primary responsibility to lead his wife and family in accordance with the servant-leadership and sacrificial love modeled by Jesus Christ.
+Both husbands and wives are responsible to God for spiritual nurturing and vitality in the home, but God has given to the man primary responsibility to lead his wife and family in accordance with the servant-leadership and sacrificial love modeled by Jesus Christ.
 This principle of male headship should not be confused with, nor give any hint of, domineering control.
 Rather, it is to be the loving, tender and nurturing care of a godly man who is himself under the kind and gentle authority of Jesus Christ.

-The Elders/Pastors of each local church have been granted authority under the headship of Jesus Christ to provide oversight and to teach/preach the Word of God in corporate assembly for the building up of the body.
-The office of Elder/Pastor is restricted to men.
+The Elders and Pastors of each local church have been granted authority under the headship of Jesus Christ to provide oversight and to teach and preach the Word of God in corporate assembly for the building up of the body.
+The offices of Elders and Pastors are restricted to men.

 The Missional Responsibility of the Local Church

 We believe that the mission of God has to be carried out by the local church.
 God himself became a missionary in Jesus Christ, entering our world, drawing near to rescue us.
 Likewise the local church and its members have a responsibility to embrace and pursue that missional responsibility; living as a sent people and ambassadors of Christ bringing the message of the Gospel to the world around them.
 Members of the local church must be missionaries where they live, where they work, where they play, and where they learn.
 We believe in the priesthood of all believers, carrying out the ministry of reconciliation.